How To Deal With an Addicted Spouse

 Some loved ones may ask themselves whether they can legally force their spouse into a rehab program.
 Some states have enacted involuntary commitment laws where certain criteria must be met in order to send someone to rehab involuntarily.
 Criteria for forcing someone into rehab may include: determining they are a threat to themselves or others, that an addiction has rendered them disabled, that the person lacks the ability to make decisions, and other potential criteria.

-Treatment Options
+Other Treatment Options

 Supported by research, the benefits of a couple working together during rehab and aid in successful recovery from addiction.
-Behavioral couples therapy (BCT), helps to strengthen relationship that will promote and support abstinence, people in healthier relationships may experience lower risk of relapse.3
+Behavioral couples therapy (BCT), helps to strengthen relationship that will promote and support abstinence, people in healthier relationships may experience lower risk of relapse.4

 Couples can attend the same rehab program.
 Many treatment centers and facilities offer treatment for couples who have a strong relationship and are equally committed to recovery.

-What is Behavioral Couples Therapy (BCT)?
+What Is Behavioral Couples Therapy (BCT)?

 According to the journal Science & Practice Perspectives, therapies that focus on treating both members of a couple have a higher success rate at maintaining long-term abstinence than therapies that address only the individual with the substance use disorder.4